To help ensure we have your most current directory information, submit any changes to:

 We require capitated health care providers to give us updates within 5 business days if capacity changes affect your ability to accept new members.
 If we receive notification your information is inaccurate, you will be subject to corrective action.

 You must make reasonable efforts to limit Protected Health Information (PHI) as defined under the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule to the minimum necessary when using or disclosing PHI.
 The minimum necessary standard should not affect treatment, payment or health care operations (TPO).
 The Privacy Rule requires written member authorization for uses and disclosure that fall outside of the TPO.

-The delegated care provider group must include the California Department of Managed Health Care’s (DMHC) approved Notice of Availability of Language Assistance with each vital document containing member-specific information issued to UnitedHealthcare’s Language Assistance Program (LAP) members.
-The Notice must be included in UnitedHealthcare’s threshold languages (English, Spanish and Chinese).
-Vital documents include UM modification, delay, or denial letters issued to our members by the delegated care provider group.
+The delegated health care provider group must include the California Department of Managed Health Care’s (DMHC) approved Notice of Availability of Language Assistance with each vital document containing member-specific information issued to UnitedHealthcare’s Language Assistance Program (LAP) members.
+The notice must be included in UnitedHealthcare’s threshold languages (English, Spanish and Chinese).
+Vital documents include UM modification, delay, or denial letters issued to our members by the delegated health care provider group.
 We review compliance with this requirement during the annual assessment of delegated medical management.

 UnitedHealthcare worked with Industry Collaborative Effort (ICE) to standardize the inclusion of the required notice.

 Contact your UnitedHealthcare clinical delegation oversight consultant for current UnitedHealthcare letter templates.